zhxmath/zhxmath.github.io/_pages/publications.md

 1. Wang, Y. and **Zhang, H.**# (2021).
 Some estimation and forecasting procedures in Possion-Lindley INAR(1) process. *Communications in Statistics: Simulation and Computation*, 50,49-62.
 (The first author is a Master student under my supervision).

 1. **Zhang, H.**, Chen, J., Li, Z. and Liu, L. (2021).
 Testing for mediation effect with application to human microbiome data. *Statistics in Biosciences*, 13, 313-328.

-1. Wang, Y. and **Zhang, H.**# (2021).
-Some estimation and forecasting procedures in Possion-Lindley INAR(1) process. *Communications in Statistics: Simulation and Computation*, 50,49-62.
-(The first author is a Master student under my supervision).

 1. **Zhang, H.**, Huang, J. and Sun, L. (2020).
 A rank-based approach to estimating monotone individualized two treatment regimes. *Computational Statistics and Data Analysis*.
 DOI: 10.1016j.csda.2020.107015